LearnTeachCode/intro-javascript-class/week-1/homework1-2.md

 Feel free to copy HTML and/or CSS from [the Hangman game](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-1/1-2-review-hangman-game.md) and modify it to start building a mockup of your project (at least part of it)!

-You can make your mockup using [Glitch](https://glitch.com/) or build it locally on your computer.
+:star: You can make your mockup using [Glitch](https://glitch.com/) or build it locally on your computer.
 But either way, **you should at some point upload your HTML and/or CSS files to GitHub**, following [those same instructions linked to above](https://help.github.com/articles/adding-a-file-to-a-repository/).

   > **If you need a refresher:** Review [section 1.1 on how to use Glitch and Visual Studio Code](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-1/1-1-initial-tools-intro.md) to build projects locally.